curedao/docs/README.md

 It will overcome the traditional barriers to collaboration and data sharing by encoding all data and intellectual property contributions to the platform in a non-fungible token (NFT).
 Using smart contracts, the platform will be able to compensate all contributors with royalties for their contributions.

+# Join Us Right Now!

+Hey, you! 👀

+Anonymous DAO is open to anyone interested in alleviating the suffering of chronic diseases.
+Our success in this mission will be an exponential function of the participation of people like you. 🚀

+Click 👉👉👉 [here](https://github.com/anonymous-dao/draft-whitepaper/discussions/new?category=voters) to tell us about your interests or project in the [Voters Discussion Channel](https://github.com/anonymous-dao/draft-whitepaper/discussions/categories/voters) and we'll add you to the [voter list](voting.md).

 # Why Should I Join?

 [150,000](https://www.weforum.org/agenda/2020/05/how-many-people-die-each-day-covid-19-coronavirus/) people die every day.
 This is equivalent to a September 11th terrorist attack occurring every [28](https://en.wikipedia.org/wiki/Casualties_of_the_September_11_attacks#:~:text=During%20the%20September%2011%202001,and%2044%20were%20in%20Pennsylvania.) minutes.
 Additionally, there are over [2 billion](https://www.george-health.com/global-health-challenge/) people suffering from chronic diseases.